Velocidex/velociraptor-docs/content/artifact_references/pages/windows.detection.yara.process.md

 This artifact enables running Yara over processes in memory.

-There are 3 kinds of Yara rules that can be deployed:
+There are 2 kinds of Yara rules that can be deployed:

- &nbsp;1.
-Url link to a yara rule.
+1. Url link to a yara rule.
- &nbsp;2.
-Shorthand yara in the format "wide nocase ascii:string1,string2,string3".
- &nbsp;3. or a Standard Yara rule attached as a parameter.
+3. or a Standard Yara rule attached as a parameter.

 Only one method of Yara will be applied and search order is as above.
 The default is Cobalt Strike opcodes.